Program

 • Grade 3: Understanding Who Comes to Colorado and Why?

-Throughout the year in Grade 3, students learn about immigration, refugees, and the importance of treating everyone with dignity and respect.
-During this process, students learn to conduct interviews with empathy before meeting and hearing the stories of immigrants in our community (and beyond).
-As an outreach element, third graders work with Project Worthmore to create care packages filled with household and hygiene necessities for local refugee families.
+Throughout Grade 3, students learn about immigration, refugees, and the importance of treating everyone with dignity and respect.
+They learn to conduct interviews with empathy before meeting and listening to the stories of immigrants in our community and beyond.
+As an outreach element, third graders partner with Project Worthmore to create care packages filled with household and hygiene necessities for local refugee families.
+Through these experiences, students deepen their understanding of the many reasons people come to Colorado and consider how they can help create a welcoming community.

 • Grade 5: Growing a Tower Garden